U.S. agency to determine cause of 2018 fatal Tesla 'Autopilot' crash

 NTSB makes safety recommendations but cannot compel action, while NHTSA can order a recall if it deems a vehicle poses an unreasonable safety risk.

 Last week, NHTSA said it was launching an investigation into the Dec.
-29 crash of a Tesla (TSLA.O) Model 3 that left a passenger dead after the vehicle collided with a parked fire truck in Indiana.
+29 crash of a Tesla Model 3 that left a passenger dead after the vehicle collided with a parked fire truck in Indiana.

 That crash is the 14th involving Tesla that NHTSA’s special crash investigation program has taken up in which it suspects Autopilot or another advanced driver assistance system was in use.
 It is the third Tesla crash NHTSA has said it was investigating in recent weeks.